duanestorey/Hifi-Amplifier/PCBs/Phono Pre-amp/readme.md

 # Phono/Vinyl Pre-amp

 This is a phono/vinyl pre-amp with adjustable gain from about 40dB up to 60dB.
 It is based almost entirely on the ESP Project 6 Hifi Phono Pre-amp.
-All resistors are thin-film 1206, and all capacitors are either Nichicon Muse ES bipolar electrolytics or C0G surface mount.
+All resistors are thin-film 1206, and all capacitors are either Nichicon Muse ES bipolar electrolytics or C0G surface mount 1206 variants.

 ## Power Connections